If the glass on your art or photograph breaks we can replace it. Here is what you need to do.

 Works well with all framing projects.

 Plexiglas is lighter than glass and will not break.
 This makes it useful for large pieces and for museum framing where broken glass could harm the artwork.
-Plexiglas has a softer surface that wears and scratches easily under normal conditions and attracts dust due to its electric charge.
-Special cleaning requirements are needed for Plexiglas.
+Plexiglas has a softer surface that wears and scratches easily under normal conditions and attracts dust due to static electricity.
+Special cleaning requirements are needed.